 The food industry is responsible for creating a lot of waste that – if looked with positive eyes – is a rich resource for sustainable design!

-The link between food and design has been discussed in general terms during Milan Design Week 2019 at Salone Satellite (the event dedicated to designers under-35).
+The link between food and design has been discussed in general terms during Milan Design Week 2019 at Salone Satellite (opened in a new window/tab) (the event dedicated to designers under-35).
 With the theme Food as a Design Object, Salone Satellite wanted to highlight the overall contribution that design can give to global nutrition challanges, through its ability to connect traditions with new technologies.

 Likewise, designers have looked into the food industry and come up with sustainable designs that make use of different kinds of waste.
 So here are 6 projects applying the principles of circular design to the food industry and creating biomaterials out of trash!